rudradevmandal/abc/index.md

 # Welcome to Dumb it Down!

 Here at Dumb it Down, we try to takle the notion of boring research papers.
-We take We try to expand and break down research papers in an easy-to-understand way.
+We take a research paper that had had a significant imact on the progress of science and break it into simpler segements which are fun to read and easy-to-understand, with a pinch of humor baked into it.
 In short, we simplify groundbreaking research papers.

 <button class="btn js-toggle-dark-mode">Click to Enter the Dark Side</button>